Mukul1127/Minecraft-Java-Flags/README.md

 See more tuning options [here](https://wiki.openjdk.org/display/shenandoah/Main).
 The "herustic" and "mode" options don't change much (except for "compact," which you should not use).

 > [!NOTE]
-> Red Hat OpenJDK 8 is the only Java 8 that supports Shenandoah.
+> 1. Red Hat OpenJDK 8 is the only Java 8 that supports Shenandoah.

-> [!NOTE]
+>
-> Shenandoah does not like `AllocatePrefetchStyle=3`, hence setting it to 1 overrides the previous entry.
+> 2. Shenandoah does not like `AllocatePrefetchStyle=3`, hence setting it to 1 overrides the previous entry.
 Remove the old one if you want.

 <br/>